 - Pepsi One Commercial starring Kim Cattrall (playing as Samantha from Sex In The City, who frequently parodies stereotypically male sexual behaviour.
 Here she is a paradox: she is liberated sexually but she is warned she has to diet.)

-Keep attuned to faux-feminist retellings of LRRH.
-A lot of stories are about how women ‘tame’ men sexually and otherwise.
+Keep attuned to faux-feminist retellings of Little Red Riding Hood.
+Many stories are about how women ‘tame’ men sexually and otherwise.

 Orenstein calls Carter’s retelling an example of “Beast Feminism”: a modern tradition in which the heroine wears or becomes her furry nemesis (free love/furry legs, ‘grrrrl’ bands who define themselves with a grrrowl, Women Who Run With The Wolves by Clarissa Pinkola in 1992 and so on.
 In keeping with beast feminism, ‘bitch’ has evolved as a compliment.)